 ECMAScript 2024 updates (June 2024)

-Added new features to simplify array operations, asynchronous programming, and object manipulation. -
+Introduced improvements in array handling, asynchronous programming, and object operations. -

-Frameworks such as Next.js and Deno continue gaining adoption for building scalable applications. -
+Frameworks like Next.js and Deno are increasingly used for scalable applications. -

-TypeScript, developed by Microsoft, adds static typing to JavaScript and has become widely used in large web applications. -
+TypeScript, developed by Microsoft, adds static typing and improves code reliability. -

-JavaScript engines such as V8 continue to optimize execution speed and memory management.
+Engines such as V8 continue to enhance performance and memory efficiency.

 | Web Development Era | Primary Technology |